How web tech will give tomorrow's e-books an IQ boost

 Sound far-fetched?
 This e-book future is possible thanks to the World Wide Web Consortium's absorption of the International Digital Publishing Forum, keepers of the Epub standard for ebooks.
 On Wednesday, the W3C and IDPF announced their merger plans are complete.

 "It's a painful and exciting transition for the publishing industry," said Patrick Johnston of publisher John Wiley & Sons.
-His title is director of platform architecture -- a job description you might expect to see at Google but that reflects the fact that authors and publishers now face of the same tech issues as people writing phone apps.
+His title is director of platform architecture -- a job description you might expect to see at Google -- which reflects the fact that authors and publishers now face the same tech issues as people writing phone apps.

 Kids these days